nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_clinical_items.md

 ## Date filter ##

-A date filter is applicable for the Clinical items section.
+A date filter is applicable for the Clinical Items section.

 ## Section content banner ##